paustefa/paustefa.github.io/index.md

     </details>

 - **You Can't Sit with Us: How Locals and Tourists Compete for Amenities in Paris**, with [Vladimir Avetian](https://vladimir-avetian.github.io/) | [[SSRN Working Paper]](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4585524)\
-	_R&R at Journal of Urban Economics_
+	_R&R at the Journal of Urban Economics_

     <details><summary> <i>Abstract</i> </summary>